Guests pose for a photo with a female pilgrim aboard Mayflower II.

 Historic Patuxet Homesite

 Located on the Eel River, the Historic Patuxet Homesite is where guests learn about the Native peoples who have lived here for over 12,000 years.
-We invite you to learn about the Indigenous heritage of the Northeast from contemporary interpreters who discuss the 17th-century lifeways of a culture that continues to thrive today.
+Here guests may learn about the Indigenous heritage of the Northeast from contemporary interpreters who discuss the lifeways of a culture that continues to thrive today.

 Plimoth Grist Mill